emmafisher1720/generator-byui-tech-ops/generators/app/templates/README.md

 `const myMod = require('myMod');` \
 *note that the string that goes inside of your `require()` cooresponds with your package.json "name" property, and the entry point of your `require()` cooresponds with the "main" property in your package.json.*

-## Process might add some more to this.
+## Explanation
 <%= process %>

 ## Build
+Specify how to build here

 ## Test
+Specify How to test here

 ## Requirements
 <%= requirements %>